 4.1 Merging Latest Changes

-To merge the latest changes stored in the Team Server (from both Web Modeler users and other Desktop Modeler users), open Changes and click Update.
+To merge the latest changes stored in the Team Server (from both Studio users and other Studio Pro users), open Changes and click Update.

-To commit your latest project changes and make them available to other users, open Changes and click Commit.
-The process of deploying your app (when you click the Run button) will also trigger a commit.
+To commit your latest app changes and make them available to other users, open Changes and click Commit.
+The process of deploying your app (when you click the Publish button) will also trigger a commit.

-We recommend you update your project and commit changes often to avoid multiple conflicts in your project.
+We recommend you update your app and commit changes often to avoid multiple conflicts in your app.

-If your project has conflicts, the Web Modeler will be unlocked without receiving your changes.
-You need to resolve the conflicts in the Desktop Modeler first to be able to complete the merge and commit again.
+If your app has conflicts, Studio will be unlocked without receiving your changes.
+You need to resolve the conflicts in Studio Pro first to be able to complete the merge and commit again.

-Your changes will be sent to the Web Modeler automatically if there are no conflicts.
-For more information on the collaborative development process in the Web Modeler, see Collaborative Development in the Web Modeler in the Web Modeler Guide.
+Your changes will be sent to Studio automatically if there are no conflicts.
+For more information on the collaborative development process in Studio, see Collaborative Development in Studio.

 4.3 Viewing History of Commits